 - Scientific research through the Center for Tree Science

-- Improving the health of the urban and community forest of the Chicago region through the Community Trees Program and Chicago Region Trees Initiative
+- Improving the health of the urban and community forest of the Chicago region through the Chicago Region Trees Initiative

 - Building collaborations, strategizing, and protecting threatened tree species through the Global Tree Conservation Program